Knyszyn Forest: Surface waters

 The surface waters of the Knyszyńska Forest are an important element of the forest landscape and are characterized by very high hydrographic conciseness, as nearly 95% of the Park area lies in the basin of Supraśl river.
 It is mainly a lattice network of rivers, very different riverbed falls (some of them with a fall of more than 3 ‰ typical for foothills rivers).
 The main river of the Park - Supraśl is fed by rivers of varying length from 3 km (Jałówka near Supraśl) to over 30 km (Sokołda, Czarna).
 The original surface water network is supplemented by a system of artificial canals and drainage ditches, as well as several ponds and dam reservoirs.

 Important from the point of view of water resource management is the long-term dynamics of river flows, which is measured by the coefficient of variation.
 Among the forest rivers, Czarna and Słoja have the least variable average monthly flows, and the largest Sokołda and upper Supraśl in Zauki.

 Flora

 According to the geobotanical division of Poland led by Władysław Szafer, the Knyszyńska Primeval Forest belongs to the Bialowieza-Knyszyn Northern Department.
 It is the only area in Central Europe close in many respects (structural, geobotanical or zoogeographic) to the southwestern taiga.
 The varied terrain and the associated significant microclimatic, hydrological and soil differences, occurring even in small areas, contribute to the formation of a large number of plant communities.
 The plant world is characterized by the occurrence of subboreal communities and a significant share of boreal species with the dominance of spruce in forest complexes.
 There are 23 forest and shrub complexes were found in the Knyszyńska Forest.
-The most common are: coniferous coniferous forest Carici digitatae-Piceetum, multi-species mixed coniferous forest Serratulo-Piceetum, fresh pine forest Peucedano-Pinetum.
+The most common are: coniferous forest Carici digitatae-Piceetum, multi-species mixed coniferous forest Serratulo-Piceetum, fresh pine forest Peucedano-Pinetum.